The exhaust gas recirculation system reduces the toxicity of exhaust gases.

 Unscrew the two bolts securing the pipe to the intake pipe

-Unscrew the two bolts securing the pipe to the recirculation valve
+Unscrew the two bolts securing the pipe to the valve recirculation

 Removing the bypass pipe

-Squeeze the fastening clamp, slide it along the hose and disconnect the hose supplying liquid to the heater from the pipeline
+We compress the fastening clamp, slide it along the hose and disconnect the hose supplying liquid to the heater from the pipeline

 Disconnect the cooling system pipes from the heat exchanger pipes